skumbham/Bank-Marketing-Data-Analysis/README.md

 ## How to Run

 1. Ensure you have Python installed on your system.
-2. Install the required libraries: `pip install numpy pandas matplotlib seaborn scikit-learn`.
+2. Install the required libraries.
 3. Clone this repository to your local machine.
-4. Run the script: `python bank_marketing_analysis.py` (replace with the actual script name).
+4. Run the script: `bank_marketing_analysis.ipynb`.

 ## Results